QGIS Trigger Workflow for Madagascar#

 Master Raster

-Population counts from Worldpop constrained (2020)
+Population counts per grid cell from Worldpop constrained (2020)

 Monitoring Data#